kadeng/pypgmc/README.md

 If you consider this interesting, you may contact me via email me or via LinkedIn:
 [Kai Londenberg's LinkedIn Profile](http://de.linkedin.com/in/kailondenberg)

+## Vision

+Take a look at the following IPython Notebook (also in this repo), which describes a bit (and points to more) of the ideas which led to this project.
+[Scalable Nonparametric Directed Graphical Model Inference and Learning](http://nbviewer.ipython.org/github/kadeng/pypgmc/blob/master/docs/Large%20Scale%20PGM%20Inference.ipynb)

 ## Roadmap

 The most important next steps are: